 FAQ

-• Limit Break is is a mentoring scheme that helps connect professionals at different stages of their careers (from those looking to break in to those with many years of experience) so that they can learn from each other, but especially so that mentors can help mentees grow and develop their careers.
+• Limit Break is a mentoring scheme that helps connect professionals at different stages of their careers (from those looking to break in to those with many years of experience) so that they can learn from each other, but especially so that mentors can help mentees grow and develop their careers.

-When you are accepted, you will be joining an online platform to find a mentor or mentee within our cohort, although if you have trouble finding a good match, we will do our best to help.
-As part of signing up to the program, you have committed to meeting with your mentor or mentee at least once a month within the six month period.
+• As part of signing up to the program, you have committed to meeting with your mentor or mentee at least once a month within the six month period.
 It is the responsibility of the mentee to organise the meetings, working with their mentor to find a time that suits both parties.

 It is also the responsibility of the mentee to develop thoughtful agendas for their meetings and share them with their mentors in advance.
 This means being clear on what you want to cover - at least one professional goal or challenge.
 For example, you might want to go over your CV, work on a specific technical problem or get advice on how to manage a difficult work relationship.